Henryka Beyer: Life and career

-Born in Szczecin, Beyer was initially taught by local painter Petera Schmidta.
-In 1805 she moved to Berlin with her brother Charles Frederick and studied under the Director of the KPM (Königliche Porzellan-Manufaktur), Gottfried Wilhelm Volker.
+Born in Szczecin (then called Stettin, and part of the Holy Roman Empire and the Kingdom of Prussia), Beyer was initially taught by local painter Petera Schmidta.
+In 1805, she moved to Berlin (the capital of the Kingdom of Prussia) with her brother Charles Frederick and studied under the Director of the KPM (Königliche Porzellan-Manufaktur), Gottfried Wilhelm Volker.

-In 1811 Beyer moved to Warsaw, where she was trained by Antoni Brodowski.
-In 1813 she married the director of the Warsaw lottery John Gottlieb Wilhelm Beyer (died 1819), moving from the Lutheran faith to Calvinism.
+In 1811, Beyer moved to Warsaw (then the capital of the French client state the Duchy of Warsaw), where she was trained by Antoni Brodowski.
+In 1813, she married the director of the Warsaw lottery John Gottlieb Wilhelm Beyer, converting from the Lutheran faith to Calvinism.
 They had three sons; the youngest, Charles Adolf, was born in 1818.
-Early widowed, Beyer had to maintain her sons and in 1824 in Warsaw opened a school of painting and drawing for women.
+Widowed the next year in 1819, Beyer had to maintain her sons and in 1824 in Warsaw opened a school of painting and drawing for women.
 She ran it until 1835.
 She painted still lifes, mostly watercolors, usually in dark warm colors.
 Beyer initialed her works HKA.

 She died in 1855 in Chrzanów near Warsaw and is buried in the cemetery next to the children of Calvinist in Warsaw (q E, row 3, No. 13).

 The poet Stanisław Jachowicz honored her memory with the following lines for her obituary: Prosta jak kwiatek, co go malowała/W niebiańskie strojny klejnoty,/Prawda w jej słowie, a w czynach jej – chwała,/W życiu zachęta do cnoty (Simple as a flower, as it painted / W heavenly adorned with jewels, / The truth in her words and her actions - glory, / In the life of an incentive to virtue).